jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 ]

 It's possible the query needs to be evaluated over other sources to discover required information.
-For example, the query above might find its city/country data through data made available by #link("https://www.wikidata.org/wiki/")[wikidata].
+For example, the query above might find its city/country data through data made available by #link("https://www.wikidata.org/wiki/")[Wikidata].
 A federated query allows us to dereference different sources.
 This could be used as an attack vector if a bad actor creates a collection that contains everything and then uses the
 @sparql query to pass through sensitive information to its own endpoint @bib:taelman-security.
 We therefore suggest that a pod lists trusted sources in some top-level resource.
 This would mean that query federation happens top level.
-R. Taelman describes mny more possible security issues in his paper @bib:taelman-security.
+R. Taelman describes many more possible security issues in his paper @bib:taelman-security.

 === Save Condition <sec:save-condition>

-The save condition decides when an @rdf resource is saved given all canonical collections (@sec:canonical-collection) that are eligable to save the resource.
+The save condition decides when an @rdf resource is saved, given all canonical collections (@sec:canonical-collection) that are eligible to save the resource.
 Optionally, additional context could be given as input to the save condition.
-A canonacal collection can have multiple save conditions, and each save condition has an update condition (@sec:update-condition) and therefore a resource description (@sec:resource-description).
+A canonical collection can have multiple save conditions, and each save condition has an update condition (@sec:update-condition) and therefore a resource description (@sec:resource-description).
 We suggest six save conditions:
 #inline-enum[